 For example, many rewards programs are structured to encourage employees to hit targets or reach milestones not because they want to, but because there’s a cash or gift-incentive attached to them.
 That is, using rewards for the number of goals teams reach as opposed to the quality of work they deliver.

 Further, rewards may not guarantee that employees feel more valued or even rewarded.
 In some cases, rewards fail to change an employee’s perspective and attitude towards their organization.
 Maybe that’s why 83% of employees feel it’s better to receive recognition than a reward!

-It’s important to recognize the difference between rewards and recognition, as both can be used as part of a broader employee experience strategy, but with different end goals and results.
+It’s important to recognize the difference between rewards and recognition, as both can be used as part of a broader employee experience strategy, but with very different end goals and results.